1990 Commonwealth final

-The 1990 Commonwealth Final was the seventh running of the Commonwealth Final as part of the qualification for the 1990 Speedway World Championship.
+The 1990 Commonwealth final was the seventh running of the Commonwealth Finals as part of the qualification for the 1990 Speedway World Championship.
 The 1990 Final was run on 10 June at the Belle Vue Stadium in Manchester, England, and was part of the World Championship qualifying for riders from the Commonwealth nations.

 Riders qualified for the Final from the Australian, British and New Zealand Championships.